REST API

 See how OpenVPM does it

 OpenVPM is the open-source veterinary PIMS.
-Free to self-host, with an open API and your data always exportable.
-The demo is live, no signup.
+Free to self-host, with a targeted REST API, public schema, and portable data.
+The demo is live with instant email access and no sales call.